jstonge/hello-research-groups/docs/index.md

   <figcaption>Fig. 142 The Turing Way community illustrated as a garden.
 The Turing Way project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: 10.5281/zenodo.3332807.</figcaption>
 </figure>

-Free and open-source software (F/OSS) is changing how researchers collaborate on projects.
-As individuals increasingly rely on F/OSS, they are confronted on learning different tools and skills such as version control, interacting with API, or building principled data pipelines that are robust yet extensible.
-Learning about all of this can be scary.
-A solution to survive the process, once again, are communities.

 In the project, we will include and exclude people from groups.
 Sometime this will feel unfair, as people will get excluded for seemingly arbitrary reasons.
 Truth be told, as research groups emerge and thrive, I think they become like the figure above; a loose network of people that can have more or less central cores.
 That being said, in current academia, many research groups are characterized by one or few principal investigators (PIs) who tie together a bunch of students under the same roof.